-Elder care is often broken down into four main categories that include:
+Elder care is often broken down into three main categories that include:

-Lawyers who specialize in elder care advocate for the elderly and work within the confines of state and federal law to protect their clients.
-These professionals will assist in a wide range of legal topics and concerns, such as healthcare planning, retirement, Medicaid planning, long-term care, and more.
+Lawyers specializing in elder care advocate for the elderly and work within the confines of state and federal law to protect their clients.
+We assist in various legal topics and concerns, such as healthcare planning, retirement, Medicaid planning, and long-term care.

-Many people look at elder law as an extension to estate planning because it covers many collateral concerns, such as a senior’s incapacitation and care.
+Many people consider elder law an extension to estate planning because it covers many collateral concerns, such as a senior’s incapacitation and care.

-Planning for future care sooner than later is always a smart move Some individuals begin worrying about elder care the moment they become adults, while others will wait until they are 55, 60, or even 70 before planning for future care.
+Planning ahead sooner than later is always a smart move.
+Some individuals begin worrying about elder care when they become adults, while others wait until they are 55, 60, or even 70 before planning for future care.

 No one wants to talk about their future care.
 It’s a difficult topic, but it’s a necessity.